MCH0202/autowateringsys/README.md

 2. Wire the LCD module via the I2C interface (SDA to A4, SCL to A5).
 3. Attach the relay module to Pin 8 for controlling the water pump.
 4. Refer to the circuit diagram in `/hardware/circuit-diagram.png` for detailed wiring.
+5. Download .stl files in folder box which are the models for 3D printing.

 ### Software Setup
 1. Install the Arduino IDE and the `LiquidCrystal_I2C` library.